collective/collective.upgrade/README.rst

 Use the ``--help`` option for more details::

     $ bin/upgrade-portals --help
-    Usage: upgrade-portals [options]

-    Options:
+    usage: upgrade-portals [-h] [-l FILE] [-z FILE] [-d] [PATH [PATH ...]]

+    Upgrade CMF portals in a Zope 2 application using GenericSetup upgrade steps

+    positional arguments:
+      PATH                  Run upgrades for the portals at the given paths only (default: upgrade all CMF portals in the Zope app)

+    optional arguments:
-      -h, --help            show this help message and exit -l FILE, --log-file=FILE
+      -h, --help            show this help message and exit -l FILE, --log-file FILE
-                            Log upgrade messages, filtered for duplicates, to FILE -p PATH, --portal-path=PATH
+                            Log upgrade messages, filtered for duplicates, to FILE -z FILE, --zope-conf FILE
-                            Run upgrades for the portals at the given paths only.
-                            May be given multiple times to specify multiple portals.
-                            If not given, all CMF portals in the Zope app will be upgraded.
-      -z FILE, --zope-conf=FILE
                             The "zope.conf" FILE to use when starting the Zope2 app.
                             Can be omitted when used as a zopectl "run" script.
+      -d, --disable-link-integrity
+                            When upgrading a portal using plone.app.linkintegrity,
+                            disable it during the upgrade.

 Incremental Commits
 -------------------